JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2020.md

 > **NOTE** Changes from API marked with [`org.jetbrains.annotations.ApiStatus.@Experimental/ScheduledForRemoval`](upsource:///platform/util/src/org/jetbrains/annotations/ApiStatus.java) are not listed here, as incompatible changes are to be expected.

+# 2020.2

+## Changes in IntelliJ Platform 2020.2

+`com.intellij.psi.util.PsiTreeUtil.processElements(element, processor)` method parameter type changed from `PsiElementProcessor` to `PsiElementProcessor<PsiElement>`
+: This may break source-compatibility with clients that pass more specific processor.
+Passing more specific processor was illegal before as well because the `processElements` passes every descendant `PsiElement` to the processor regardless of its type.
+However, this worked with some poorly written clients, e.g. `PsiElementProcessor.CollectFilteredElements` and `PsiElementProcessor.FindFilteredElement` (both deprecated now).
+To simplify the migration, a new three-arg `processElements(element, elementClass, processor)` is introduced that actually filters by element class, so in most cases, the simplest migration would be to add a wanted element class as a second argument.
+However, it's advised to use `SyntaxTraverser` API instead, which is more rich and flexible.

 # 2020.1

 ## Changes in IntelliJ Platform 2020.1